mpalasis/Palasis_Inheritwidgets/README.md

 for Magento 1.9x

-This makes child themes inherit widgets from their parents

 Original post of the issue on Stackexchange (by me):  [Inherit Widgets from Theme Parent](https://magento.stackexchange.com/questions/221255/inherit-widgets-from-theme-parent)

 The purpose of this module is to allow child themes to inherit widgets from their parents.